-Risks, Effects and Impacts Incident Flooding The main risk from water runoff is the flooding of the A377 at Surface water runoff from either or both Langford bridge (Site A on map) and west of Smallbrook (Site B on map).
-The likelihood of this is quite high fields and built-up areas accumulates on the surface and impact on Emergency Services reaching the village and and causes flooding beyond are potentially very serious.
-This is likely to also stop incidents. traffic flow which may further impede Emergency Services to the Parish.
-This may also cause traffic to divert to smaller back Heavy rains leading to roads generating traffic congestion and potential threats to infiltration and overland flow, personal safety, and further constraining access by emergency event may not be anticipated vehicles.
-New road and field drains have recently been and flooding can occur very installed at Site B (Smallbrook) although their effectiveness has rapidly. yet to be fully tested.
+Risks, Effects and Impacts

+The main risk from water runoff is the flooding of the A377 at either or both Langford bridge (Site A on map) and west of Smallbrook (Site B on map).
+The likelihood of this is quite high and impact on Emergency Services reaching the village and beyond are potentially very serious.
+This is likely to also stop traffic flow which may further impede Emergency Services to the Parish.
+This may also cause traffic to divert to smaller back roads generating traffic congestion and potential threats to personal safety, and further constraining access by emergency vehicles.
+New road and field drains have recently been installed at Site B (Smallbrook) although their effectiveness has yet to be fully tested.
 Localised flooding periodically also occurs from runoff near the old school site on Sand Down Lane in Newton St Cyres (Site N on map).

 Runoff from fields around Rew Cross in Sweetham (Site C on map) can cause some overflow in the brook to the south of the road and flooding across the road in between New Estate and Nortons Cross, south of Sweetham Cottages (Site D on map).
 Flooding can also occur further east from this point between Nortons Cross and Winscott Barton, blocking road access to Sweetham.
 Runoff from the land to the North of the Beer Engine pub in Sweetham can also cause localised flooding on the road to the east of the pub north of the railway station.

 With the increased incidence of torrential rain resulting from climate change, there is a strong likelihood that similar localised flooding will occur around the Parish.

 Runoff from the A377 also affects the grounds of Marsh Mill Court in Half Moon and contributes to the flooding threat when the Creedy is high (Site H on map).